 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Because of the way their head and neck is positioned, when there is a big car crash involving a massive force — if they were to be front-facing, the positioning of the head and neck would give them bad whiplash and with small children, it could actually cause much more damage,” Dr. Grover explains.
+“Because of the way their head and neck is positioned, when there is a big car crash involving a massive force — if they were to be front-facing, the positioning of the head and neck would give them bad whiplash, and with small children, it could actually cause much more damage,” Dr. Grover explains.

+Dr. Grover agrees with the recommendations and says that when it comes to minimizing injury risk, safety should always come before convenience.
 She adds that it’s important for pediatricians to talk to parents about the guidelines and explain why they’re in place.
-The compete recommendation is available via the American Academy of Pediatrics.
+The complete recommendation is available through the American Academy of Pediatrics.